Welcome to Soul Fitness LA!

 We’re located on PCH, between Ave D & E. West side (Beach side) of PCH.
 Across from Crossfit Redondo.

-Parking : Sorry we can't take PCH parking.
+Parking: Sorry we can’t take PCH parking.
 FREE street parking on Ave D & E!
-Please be mindful to only take up 1 parking space and not to block anyone's driveways.
+Please be mindful to only take up 1 parking space and not to block anyone’s driveways.
 Please do your best not to inconvenience our neighbors.
-Since we don't have a parking lot, we save PCH parking for the packaging store & music store next to us for their customers to transfer their big packages & equipments.
+Since we don’t have a parking lot, we save PCH parking for the packaging store & music store next to us for their customers to transfer their big packages & equipment.

 Before Class: Register online for a class or arrive at least 15 minutes before the scheduled class to register in person.
 Be sure to say it’s your first time and let the teacher know if you have any injuries he/she should know about!
 Some teachers provide light hands on adjustments, please let the teacher know before class if you rather not be touched during class your practice.

-What to bring: A smile to share 🙂 you are going to feel amazing!
+What to bring: A smile to share you are going to feel amazing!
 Yoga mat.
-Water if you need and a towel for sweat - if you forget or don't have one, we rent mats for $2 and towels for rental for $1.
+Water if you need and a towel for sweat – if you forget or don’t have one, we rent mats for $2 and towels for rental for $1.
 Free rentals with each check-in to the studio through Yelp or social media.
 We also have community water for free and cold bottled water & cold drinks for sale.
 (If you are bringing your cell phone into the studio, please put it on silent when you enter).
 Most of all, come as you are!

 New to Yoga?
 Awesome!
 Welcome!